Acosix/alfresco-simple-content-stores/README.md

 - "Selector Property" content store which routes content to different backing content stores based on the value of a specific single-valued text property (similar to Enterprise store selector aspect store but configurable for any property)
 - deduplicating content store which uses hash / message digest mechanism to construct content URLs and ensure that stored content is unique (no two files in storage a binary identical)
 - "better" file content store allowing use of custom store protocols to better differentiate content via URLs and support better orphan handling in routing stores
+- compressing content store supporting transparent (de)compressing

 The following store types are planned at this time:
-- compressing store which transparently (un)compresses content to/from storage
 - content stores to store / retrieve content from remote locations (not file-based, e.g. S3 or arbitrary HTTP)
 - container stores which (asynchronously) combines content files into an aggregate (to reduce file handles / optimize compression)